 OECD Ankara Multilateral Tax Center operates in Ankara under the management of the Turkish Ministry of Finance.
 Apart from Turkey, OECD Multilateral Tax Centers are operational in Austria, Hungary, Korea and Mexico along with the Ankara Center, which is one of the most active ones.
 Since 1993, OECD Ankara Multilateral Tax Center has hosted education seminars on tax matters for over 4.000 participants from 45 countries.

-Turkey’s financial contribution to the OECD main budget (Part – I) in 2010 was 2.495 million Euros at a scale of 1.062%.
-With the addition of Part – II programs, total amount of the contribution reaches up 3.39 million Euros.
+Turkey’s financial contribution to the OECD main budget (Part – I) in 2015 stood at a scale of 1.79%.
+With the addition of Part – II programs, total amount of the contribution reaches up 3.5 million Euros.